z-purr/x402-api-gateway/QUICKSTART.md

 - Read the [full README](./README.md) for detailed documentation
 - Check the [x402 package](https://www.npmjs.com/package/x402) for payment integration
-- Build a client to interact with your agent
+- Build a client to interact with your API
+- Replace the OpenAI example with your own service logic
 - Deploy to production

 ## Support